miharothl/lab-cs-data-structures-and-alghoritms/p2-show-me-the-data-structures/explanation.md

 To build a Huffman Tree, I used a Binary Tree.
 For the unbalanced binary tree, insert operation has a time complexity of O(n); however, in this case the Tree is balanced, and I would assume O(log n) time complexity.

 Finally, I need to encode the data.
-I used for loop to visit each character and then searched for the minimal encoding weight by searching for the Hofman Tree node with time complexity O(log n).
+I used a loop to visit each character and then searched for the minimal encoding weight by searching for the Hofman Tree node with time complexity O(log n).
 So the overall encoding time complexity is O(n log n).

 Decoding is very similar to encoding and the overall time complexity of the algorithm is O(n log n), overall space complexity is O(n)